Ditectrev/DP-203/README.md

 ### You use Azure Stream Analytics to receive Twitter data from Azure Event Hubs and to output the data to an Azure Blob storage account.
 You need to output the count of tweets during the last five minutes every five minutes.
 Each tweet must only be counted once.
 Which windowing function should you use?

-- [ ] a five-minute Session window
+- [ ] a five-minute Session window.
-- [ ] a five-minute Sliding window
+- [ ] a five-minute Sliding window.
-- [x] a five-minute Tumbling window
+- [x] a five-minute Tumbling window.
-- [ ] a five-minute Hopping window that has one-minute hop
+- [ ] a five-minute Hopping window that has one-minute hop.

 ### What should you recommend using to secure sensitive customer contact information?

-- [ ] data labels
+- [ ] data labels.
-- [x] column-level security
+- [x] column-level security.
-- [ ] row-level security
+- [ ] row-level security.
-- [ ] Transparent Data Encryption (TDE)
+- [ ] Transparent Data Encryption (TDE).

 ### You are designing a security model for an Azure Synapse Analytics dedicated SQL pool that will support multiple companies.
 You need to ensure that users from each company can view only the data of their respective company .
 Which two objects should you include in the solution?
-Each correct answer presents part of the solution NOTE: Each correct selection it worth one point.

 - [ ] a custom role-based access control (RBAC) role.
-- [ ] asymmetric keys
+- [ ] asymmetric keys.
-- [x] a predicate function
+- [x] a predicate function.
-- [ ] a column encryption key
+- [ ] a column encryption key.
-- [x] a security policy
+- [x] a security policy.

 ### You need to design the partitions for the product sales transactions.
 The solution must meet the sales transaction dataset requirements.
 What should you include in the solution?